fredmorcos/katoob/README.md

   - Move from autotools to meson
   - Remove native Windows support (WSL can be used instead)
   - Remove Maemo support
+  - Fix many build issues due to bitrot over the past 10 years
+  - Use more Gtk stock icons instead of custom PNGs

 ## Requirements